 The Company has adopted a dividend reinvestment plan under which shareholders will automatically receive dividends and other distributions in cash unless they elect to have their dividends and other distributions reinvested in additional shares.
-As a result of the foregoing, if the Board authorizes, and we declare, a cash dividend or distribution, shareholders that have "opted in" to our dividend reinvestment plan will have their cash distributions automatically reinvested in additional shares rather than receiving cash.
+As a result of the foregoing, if the Board authorizes, and we declare, a cash dividend or distribution, shareholders that have "opted in" to our dividend reinvestment plan will have their cash distributions automatically reinvested in additional shares.